Ropelength, crossing number and finite type invariants of links

 \section{Arrow polynomials and finite type invariants}

-Recall from \cite{Chmutov-Duzhin-Mostovoy:2012}, the {\em Gauss diagram} of a knot $K$ is a way of representing signed overcrossings in a knot diagram, by arrows based on a circle ({\em Wilson loop}, \cite{Bar-Natan:1991}) with signs encoding the sign of the crossing; see Figure \ref{fig:5_2-gauss} showing the $5_2$ knot and its Gauss diagram.
-Given a Gauss diagram $G$ of a knot, the arrow diagrammatic formulas of \cite{Goussarov-Polyak-Viro:2000, Polyak-Viro:1994} are defined simply as a signed count of selected subdiagrams in $G$.
+Recall from \cite{Chmutov-Duzhin-Mostovoy:2012}, the {\em Gauss diagram} of a knot $K$ is a way of representing signed overcrossings in a knot diagram, by arrows based on a circle ({\em Wilson loops}, \cite{Bar-Natan:1991}) with signs encoding the sign of the crossings (see Figure \ref{fig:5_2-gauss} showing the $5_2$ knot and its Gauss diagram).
+More precisely, the Gauss diagram $G_K$ of a knot $K:S^1\longrightarrow \R^3$ is constructed by marking pairs of points in the domain $S^1$, endpoints of a correspoinding arrow in $G_K$, which are mapped to crossings in a generic planar projection of $K$.
+The arrow always points from the under-- to the over--crossing and the orientation of the circle $S^1$ in $G_K$ agrees with the orientation of the knot.

+Given a Gauss diagram $G$, the {\em arrow polynomials} of \cite{Goussarov-Polyak-Viro:2000, Polyak-Viro:1994} are defined simply as a signed count of selected subdiagrams in $G$.
 For instance the second coefficient of the Conway polynomial $c_2(K)$ is given by the signed count of $\vvcenteredinclude{.2}{c2-arrow.pdf}$ in $G$, denoted as